-#VoteRendon: Max Scherzer's favorite player has All-Star stuff
+#VoteRendon?
+Max Scherzer's favorite player has All-Star stuff

 To understand why, consider a late-June at-bat against the Cubs.
 With the defending champs leading 2-1 in the bottom of the seventh and a runner on first, Rendon stepped in to face Carl Edwards, a filthy right-handed reliever who came into the game having allowed just 13 hits in 31 innings.
 With the count even at two balls and two strikes, Edwards fired a 95 mph fastball just off the outside edge of the plate.
 The perfect pitcher's pitch, Rendon spoiled it with a last-second flick of the wrists, fouling it off sharply to the right side.
 Edwards then delivered a 96 mph heater just above the top of the zone, which Rendon fouled straight back.
 After taking a curve that bounced in the dirt to run the count full, Rendon pounced on the eighth pitch of the at-bat -- another helping of cheese at 96 -- and crushed it to deep left-center, where it landed 416 feet away to give the Nats a 3-2 lead.
 It was the kind of never-say-die fight that folks in and around D.C. have come to expect from Rendon.

-“He’s my guy,” said hitting coach Rick Schu.
+“He’s my guy,” hitting coach Rick Schu said.
 “If the World Series is on the line and you need a knock and somebody to grind out an AB, he’s my guy.”

 Mind you, the Nationals -- who have lost in the first round three times in three postseason appearances -- are still searching for their first Fall Classic appearance.
 But if they happen to make it that far this year, Rendon will undoubtedly be a big reason.

-A former first-round pick out of Rice University, the 27-year-old third baseman has already accounted for 3.7 WAR (according to Murphy’s favorite website), tops among all third basemen and second-best of any National Leaguer behind Arizona's Paul Goldschmidt.
+A former first-round pick out of Rice University, the 27-year-old third baseman already has accounted for 3.7 WAR (according to Murphy’s favorite website), tops among all third basemen and second-best of any National Leaguer behind Arizona's Paul Goldschmidt.
 To be sure, part of Rendon’s value comes from his steady play at the hot corner, where his seven defensive runs saved ranks third at the position in the NL and fourth in the majors.
-But the bulk of his bang comes at bat, where he’s become one of baseball’s toughest outs.
+But the bulk of his bang comes at bat, where he has become one of baseball’s toughest outs.

 “I just try to make the pitcher work,” said Rendon, who in May had a 14-pitch battle royale against Braves knuckleballer R.A.
 Dickey that ended in a walk and is tied for the longest plate appearance in the National League this year.

-On the season, he’s averaging 4.50 pitches per plate appearance, most in the majors.
+This season, he’s averaging 4.50 pitches per plate appearance, most in the majors.
 His ability to outlast opposing hurlers comes from lightning-quick hands combined with micro-focused work in the batting cage.
 On any given day, Rendon will take 20 to 25 swings off the tee.
 Of those, almost half are balls that he places just outside the strike zone, about 3 inches off the black (the diameter of one baseball).
 Sometimes he focuses on up-and-in, other times it’s down-and-away, replicating the locations he’s most likely to see in two-strike counts.

 “That’s a common theme for pitchers,” he said.